MinniesTea/Project-KanbanBoard/README.md

 **Project Plan**
 * Write down some layout ideas.
-* get started writing HTML/CSS.
+* Get started writing HTML/CSS.
 * Add funcationality and connect HTML pages.
 * Add in Angular.
 * Connect to Firebase and connect it all up.